AC Portal

 MRI shoulder without and with IV contrast May Be Appropriate O

-MRI shoulder without IV contrast May Be Appropriate (Disagreement) O
+MRI shoulder without IV contrast May Be Appropriate O

 3-phase bone scan and WBC scan and sulfur colloid scan shoulder May Be Appropriate ☢☢☢☢